gnulnx/anouman/README.md

         What just happened behind the scenes was your project was copied into a directory named example.com.
-Inside this directory is another file which contains a listing of your projects python packages generated from the output of:  pip --freeze
+Inside this directory is another file which contains a listing of your python packages generated from the output of:  pip --freeze

 **Step 3:** Scp your project to the server